MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/4-copilot-in-outlook.md

 The specific file you'll need to reference is: [**Copilot_Demo_Guidance_Prep_Session.docx**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo_Setup/Copilot_Demo_Guidance_%20Prep%20Session.docx).
 Specifically, pages 1-4, which covers how to set up the email thread we will reference in the demo below.

-> [!IMPORTANT]
-> The demo setup will require at least 4 people (optionally 6).
+> **IMPORTANT:**  The demo setup will require at least 4 people (optionally 6).
 Conduct this with your team before your planned delivery.
 Once completed, you can reference this email for future deliveries.

 ## Talking Points